hi-person/hi-person/README.md

 - 👀 I’m interested in stuff
 - 🌱 I’m currently learning more python and js
 - 💞️ I’m looking to collaborate on stuff
-- 📫 How to reach me idk
+- 📫 How to reach me... idk

 <!---
 hi-person/hi-person is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.